Srinidhi2274/pneumonia-detection/README.md

 Transfer learning allows the model to benefit from previously learned visual features, improving performance even with a smaller dataset.

+## 🧪 Data Preprocessing

+1. **Image Resizing:**
+   - All chest X-ray images are resized to 256x256 pixels to match the input shape required by CNN models.

+2. **Normalization:**
+   - Pixel intensity values are scaled from the range [0, 255] to [0, 1] to ensure faster convergence during training.

+3. **Data Augmentation:**
+   - Applied random transformations such as horizontal flipping, zooming, and shearing using `ImageDataGenerator` to:
+     - Reduce overfitting
+     - Improve generalization

+4. **Splitting:**
+   - Used `validation_split` within the image generator or separate folders for training and validation data to monitor performance during training.

+5. **Label Preparation:**
+   - Images are categorized into two folders: `NORMAL` and `PNEUMONIA`, and labels are automatically inferred.

 ## 📊 Model Evaluation

 Performance is evaluated using: